pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"logging-not-lazy"+OR+"W1201")

 ### [W1202](#W1202) (logging-format-interpolation)<a name="W1202"></a>
-Use % formatting in logging functions and pass the % parameters as arguments Used when a logging statement has a call form of "logging.<logging method>(format_string.format(format_args...))".
+Use % formatting in logging functions and pass the % parameters as arguments.

+Used when a logging statement has a call form of "logging.<logging method>(format_string.format(format_args...))".
 Such calls should use % formatting instead, but leave interpolation to the logging function by passing the parameters as arguments.

 **:x: Incorrect code**